Self-paced

 You have used HTML templates and static files in Flask in a clean way.
 However, to make things simple for your first web app, we will keep only the index.html file.

-Let's see how should we code a form requesting the attributes of our passengers.
+Let's see how we should code a form requesting the attributes of our passengers.

 In order to predict the data correctly, the corresponding values of each label should match with the value of each input selected.